 Do I have to type the final draft?
 Your final draft must be beautiful, brilliant, and typed.
 If this is a problem, then you must see me in advance.
+You must also submit an online copy of your essay to Turn It In .com

 May I use more than two texts?
 Yes, but remember that analysis is more important than just a long list of examples.
-Do I have to turn in my rough work?
-Yes.
-If you do not, then you will lose points.

 3 to 5 pages.
 Are you trying to kill us?
 No. I am only giving you an opportunity to flout your genius.
 I am also getting you ready for college.
 Don't whine.
 Push yourself.

 What do you mean by MLA citation?
 You must provide a page number for all quotations.
 You must also include a Works Cited page.
 If you ignore these things, then you will lose points.
 I will provide you with citations for the class handouts and for the Kahlo picture.
 Do I need a title page?
 No, but you do need a title, proper header information and page numbers.

-John Smith Mrs. Krieger AP English Language March 28, 2013 Hester Prynne and the Way We Love Smith 2 First Page Only:
+John Smith Mrs. Krieger AP English Language January 1, 2016 Hester Prynne and the Way We Love

-Your Name

-Teacher's Name

-Class

-Date

-Centered Title

-No Page Number

-All Other Pages:

-Your last name & Page #
+First Page Only: Your Name Teacher's Name Class Date Centered Title No Page Number All Other Pages: Your last name & Page #

 Mrs. Krieger, do you recommend plagiarism?
 No. Plagiarism is not only a violation of school policy, it is also a black spot on your soul, or should we say, a scarlet letter upon your bosom.